wukezhan/su/README.en.md

     - IPC
     - Gracefully restart & upgrade
 - High resolution clock
-    - Clock with timeout in milliseconds
+    - Timer with timeout/interval in milliseconds
 - ...

 More features coming in the version 1.0.0